stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ## More About This Tooling

 [The tooling](https://github.com/stuartellis/tf-tasks) is a [Copier](https://copier.readthedocs.io/en/stable/) template that provides a directory structure and files for [Task](https://taskfile.dev).
 The main file defines tasks that generate and run commands.
-Copier to enable you to create new projects that include the tooling, add the files and directories to any existing project and also synchronize them with newer [versions](https://github.com/stuartellis/tf-tasks/releases) as needed.
-[Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) accept the same commands and have the same behavior, so the same tooling can support both of them with minimal effort.
+Copier enables you to either create new projects that include the tooling or add the files and directories to any existing project.
+It also synchronize copies of the tooling with newer [versions](https://github.com/stuartellis/tf-tasks/releases) as needed.

 The tasks provide an opinionated configuration for Terraform and OpenTofu, which is described in this article.
 This configuration enables projects to use built-in features of these tools to support:

 - Multiple TF components ([root modules](https://opentofu.org/docs/language/modules/)) in the same code repository, as self-contained [stacks](#stacks)
 - Multiple instances of the same TF component with different configurations
 - Temporary instances of a TF component for testing or development with [workspaces](https://opentofu.org/docs/language/state/workspaces/).
+- Switching between [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/).
+Both accept the same commands and have the same behavior.

 The combination of Task and Copier means that we do not need to maintain a script or an application.
 It also avoids dependencies on particular versions of Terraform or OpenTofu.
 The tooling: